precice/calculix-adapter/docs/configure.md

 - `faces-mesh` (or `mesh` as a synonym): The data points are centers of faces (computed by the adapter).
 An interface made of faces should be defined in the CalculiX case using the `*SURFACE` command.
 - `nodes-mesh`: The data points are the nodal vertices.
 An interface made of nodes should define these nodes using `*NSET`.
 - `elements-mesh`: The data points are the quadrature points of the elements of a mesh.
-The mesh should be defined by nodes using `*NEST`. **Note**: `elements-mesh` is still experimental.
+The mesh should be defined by nodes using `*NEST`. **Note**: `elements-mesh` is experimental.

 Using the wrong family of mesh (e.g., reading forces on faces) throws an error.
 If you need both kinds of meshes, you should define one interface for each.

 In FSI simulations, the mesh type for an interface is always `nodes-mesh`, as forces and displacement are defined on nodes.
 The name of this mesh, `Calculix_Mesh`, must match the mesh name given in the preCICE configuration file.
 In CHT simulations, `faces-mesh` is used.
 For defining which nodes of the CalculiX domain belong to the FSI interface, a node set needs to be defined in the CalculiX input files.
 The name of this node set must match the name of the patch (in this example, `interface`).

+{% info %}
+Patch names in CalculiX follow a naming convention where nodes sets start with `N` and surface sets with `S`.
+The adapter automatically adds these prefixes to the configured patch name.
+{% endinfo %}

 For multiscale mechanics simulations, the mesh type is always `elements-mesh`.
 The stresses, strains, and material stiffness are defined on the quadrature points.